Bokkoa/fc-site/README.md

 ## Important
 ---

+- The coffee cup logo is from my authority and is not free use! :( is for my personal brand, sorry.

 - Thanks to [Peter Fazekas] on Pexels for his photo (background01 in the project)
 - Thanks to [Brett Sayles] on Pexels for his photo (background02 in the project)
 - Thanks to [Martin Schneider] on Pexels for his photo (background03 in the project)